BIOHACKING

 Symptoms of an MTHFR gene mutation

 MTHFR mutations affect everyone differently, and symptoms can vary from long-term health issues to hardly noticeable changes in overall health.
-Research has shown an association between MTHFR mutations and several health problems including:
+Research has shown an association between MTHFR mutations and several health concerns.

 Natural treatments for MTHFR mutation symptoms

-Having an MTHFR mutation doesn’t automatically mean you will experience the symptoms or health issues outlined above.
-MTHFR mutation symptoms also depend on which variant of the mutation you have and whether the variations affect both of your MTHFR genes.
+Having an MTHFR mutation doesn’t automatically mean you will experience symptoms or health issues.
+MTHFR gene mutation symptoms also depend on which variant or variants you have and whether the mutation affects both of your MTHFR genes.

 Having the MTHFR mutation is an opportunity to make changes to your diet and lifestyle to maximize your methylation, manage symptoms, and optimize your overall health.